-What Is Horsetail?
+What Horsetail Is

-A non-flowering plant, it propagates itself via spores and rhizomes.
-Tall and skinny, you may occasionally hear people call it "joint grass" (because of the horizontal bands that run across its stems) or "snake grass," but it is not a grass.
-In fact, the plant is not even related to the grasses.
+Equisetum hyemale is the botanical name for the plant known commonly as "rough horsetail" or "scouring rush."
+Its ancestors were gigantic plants in Paleozoic times.
+It's a perennial that is evergreen (although the green color will fade some during the course of a rough winter), but this ancient plant is more closely related to ferns than to the perennials we are most accustomed to growing in our gardens.
+A non-flowering plant, it reproduces via spores and rhizomes.
+Tall and skinny, you may hear it called "joint grass" (because of the horizontal bands that run across its stems) or "snake grass," but it's not a grass.
+In fact, the plant is not even related to grasses.
 It can, however, serve some of the landscaping functions served by ornamental grasses.

-These stems are dark green in color at times (picking up some bronze color in the wintertime) and hollow.
+These stems are dark green at times (picking up some bronze color in winter) and hollow.
 Tiny ridges run vertically along the stems and contain silica, giving them the rough feel that earns the plant the common name, "rough horsetail."
-The stems, which are punctuated by nodes, largely owe their beauty to their striking black and cream-colored bands.
+The stems, which are studded with nodes, largely owe their beauty to their striking black and cream-colored bands.

 Native Origin, Zones, Growing Conditions

-"Aggressive," Not "Invasive," but Tenacious Either Way
+"Aggressive," Not "Invasive," but Thuggish Either Way

 Traditional Uses for Horsetail Plants

-Alternative medicine experts suggest that horsetail can serve as an antioxidant and that it can fight inflammation (an extract is commercially available, which you can take as a dietary supplement).
+Because of the rough texture that gives it one of its common names, rough horsetail has traditionally been used for scouring pots and pans.
+Meanwhile, alternative medicine experts suggest that field horsetail can serve as an antioxidant and that it can fight inflammation (an extract is commercially available, which you can take as a dietary supplement).

 Origin of the Names